Outstanding Checks: What They Are and Why They Matter

 At first glance, this may seem like a positive turn of events for the check-writer.
 But in reality, this can cause the following problems down the line:

-Unclaimed assets: Businesses must track outstanding items in order to avoid breaking unclaimed property laws.
-If payments to employees or vendors remain uncashed, they eventually must turn those assets over to the state—typically after few years, although timetables vary from state to state.
+Unclaimed assets: Businesses must track outstanding items to avoid breaking unclaimed property laws.
+If payments to employees or vendors remain uncashed, they eventually must turn over those assets to the state—typically after a few years, although timetables vary from state to state.

 Business accounting: Businesses must track income, expenses, and accounts payable.
 When payments remain outstanding, complications can arise.
 The payment goes on the general ledger, but businesses must make adjustments during reconciliation, and they may need to reissue stale checks.
 Businesses that mishandle these situations are effectively in violation of the law.

 Be proactive with outstanding checks, in order to remedy situations quickly.
 After all, you still owe the money, and you’ll have to pay it sooner or later.
 Use an accounting system that deducts any uncashed checks from your available funds.
 Then take these steps: